Escaping The Big Data Paradigm in Self-Supervised Representation Learning: Evaluation

 \subsection{Evaluation details}

-Details regarding numbers reported in Table \ref{tab:evaluation}.
-For fair comparisons, unless stated otherwise all methods share the same image augmentations and hyperparameters as presented in Table \ref{tab:mim-jepa-hyperparams}:
+Details regarding numbers reported in Section \ref{sec:frozen-classification}.
+For fair comparisons, unless stated otherwise, all methods share the same image augmentations and hyperparameters as presented in Table \ref{tab:mim-jepa-hyperparams}:

-\begin{itemize} \item Supervised ViTs and SCOTT variants are trained for 300 epochs. \item Fine-tuned ViTs are extracted from \citep{steiner_how_2022}. \item DinoV2 uses a linear-probe on CLS token.
+\begin{itemize} \item In Table \ref{tab:SL_scratch}, supervised ViTs and SCOTT variants are trained for 300 epochs. \item In Table \ref{tab:SL_finetuned}, fine-tuned ViTs are extracted from \citep{steiner_how_2022}.
+SparseSwim result is from \citep{pinasthika_sparseswin_2024}. \item In Table \ref{tab:SSL}, all self-supervised methods reported, i.e., DinoV2, I-JEPA, MIM-JEPA, are probed on best result after 100 epochs on the target dataset.
+DinoV2 uses a linear-probe on CLS token.
 Pretrained weights are publicly available.
-The ViT-12/14 is distilled from a ViT-g/14 (1,100 M parameters). \item I-JEPA uses an attentive-probe on patch tokens.
-Only pretrained weights for big model sizes (ViT-32/14) are publicly available. \item All self-supervised methods reported, i.e., DinoV2, I-JEPA, MIM-JEPA, are probed on best result after 100 epochs on the target dataset. \item SparseSwim result is from \citep{pinasthika_sparseswin_2024}. \end{itemize}
+The ViT-12/14 is distilled from a ViT-g/14 (1,100 M parameters).
+I-JEPA uses an attentive-probe on patch tokens.
+Only pretrained weights for big model sizes (ViT-32/14) are publicly available. \item In Table \ref{tab:ablations}, MAE \citep{he2022masked} and occlusion-invariant MAE (C-MAE) \citep{kong2023understanding} baselines are evaluated using the same attentive probe on patch tokens, training schedule, compute budget, and data preprocessing as SCOTT + MIM-JEPA to ensure a fair comparison. \end{itemize}

+At the start of each run, we fix random seeds for Python, NumPy, and PyTorch (CPU and GPU), and enable deterministic cuDNN while disabling benchmarking.
+This ensures that seeds control model initialization, data shuffling, and mask generation in MIM.
+For each experiment, we repeat training with three different seeds and report mean ± standard deviation.